Washington, D.C.: National Mall and Tidal Basin

-The National Mall is a large, open park near Downtown Washington between the Lincoln Memorial and the United States Capitol.
-Given its prominence, the mall is often the location of political protests, concerts, festivals, and presidential inaugurations.
-The grounds of the Capitol are the location for the annual National Memorial Day Concert, held every year on Memorial Day, as well as A Capitol Fourth, a concert held annually on Independence Day.
+The National Mall is a park near Downtown Washington that stretches nearly two miles from the Lincoln Memorial to the United States Capitol.
+The mall often hosts political protests, concerts, festivals, and presidential inaugurations.
+The Capitol grounds host the National Memorial Day Concert, held each Memorial Day, and A Capitol Fourth, a concert held each Independence Day.
 Both concerts are broadcast across the country on PBS.
-In the evening on the Fourth of July, the park is home to a large fireworks show.
+In the evening on the Fourth of July, the park hosts a large fireworks show.

 The Washington Monument and the Jefferson Pier are near the center of the mall, south of the White House.
-Located on the mall directly northwest of the Washington Monument is Constitution Gardens, which includes a garden, park, pond, and a memorial to the signers of the United States Declaration of Independence.
-Just north of Constitution Gardens is the Lockkeeper's House, which is the second oldest building on the mall, after the White House.
-The house is operated by the National Park Service (NPS) and is open to the public for visitation.
-Also on the mall are the National World War II Memorial at the east end of the Lincoln Memorial Reflecting Pool, as well as the Korean War Veterans Memorial and the Vietnam Veterans Memorial.
+Directly northwest of the Washington Monument is Constitution Gardens, which includes a garden, park, pond, and a memorial to the signers of the United States Declaration of Independence.
+Just north of Constitution Gardens is the Lockkeeper's House, which is the second-oldest building on the mall after the White House.
+The house is operated by the National Park Service (NPS) and is open to the public.
+Also on the mall is the National World War II Memorial at the east end of the Lincoln Memorial Reflecting Pool; the Korean War Veterans Memorial; and the Vietnam Veterans Memorial.

-Directly south of the mall, the Tidal Basin features rows of Japanese cherry trees.
-Every spring, millions of cherry blossoms bloom, an event which attracts visitors from across the world as part of the annual National Cherry Blossom Festival.
+South of the mall is the Tidal Basin, a human-made reservoir surrounded by pedestrian paths lined by Japanese cherry trees.
+Every spring, millions of cherry blossoms bloom, attracting visitors from across the world as part of the annual National Cherry Blossom Festival.
 The Franklin Delano Roosevelt Memorial, George Mason Memorial, Jefferson Memorial, Martin Luther King Jr. Memorial, and the District of Columbia War Memorial are around the Tidal Basin.